whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/differential-gene-expression/docs/create-staging-checklist.md

 ---

 ## Step 8.
+Check the launch script working model

-Check the working directory logic of the launch script
+In the validated White Lab CREATE launch pattern, the launch script should usually:

-If the launch script uses relative paths such as:

-- `launch/params.initial.yaml`
-- `launch/create.config`
+- run as a login shell batch script
-- `inputs/sample_metadata.csv`
+- load Java explicitly

-then the script should `cd` into the project root before running Nextflow.

-A good pattern is:

-    cd /scratch/prj/bcn_whitema_rbp/Klim_TDP_LOF_dge

-before the `nextflow run` command.

-This prevents path-resolution mistakes when submitting from a subdirectory such as `launch/`.
+- define the live project root and key subdirectories
+- define scratch-local Nextflow runstate and cache locations
+- install or verify a local `nextflow` binary in scratch
+- create a timestamped output directory dynamically
+- record a compact run manifest
+- launch Nextflow from the scratch-local runstate directory

+This means the study should not rely on:

+- `nextflow` already existing on `PATH`
+- relative project paths resolving from an assumed submission directory
+- hard-coded output directory names in the params file

+This model was validated successfully in the first downstream CREATE run of the Klim example.

 ---